 Passing State in Python with the Special Dictionary Attribute & the Classmethod decorator

-I found myself in a situation where I had constructed a ProcessState class for storing the results of a cron job that runs on AWS.
-Passing the instance of ProcessState works just fine when it all happens in a single package.
+works just fine when it all happens in a single package.
 But then I needed to store the state in our database temporarily while the lambda kicks over to another procedure within a step function.

 I needed two things:

-1. A succinct way to export the state.
+- A succinct way to export the state.

-Two built-in Python methods did the trick: the __dict__ Special Attribute and the @classmethod decorator.
+Two built-in Python methods did the trick: the __dict__

 Starting File

-Here's ProcessState:
+Here's ProcessState

 import logging